Kijimu7/Vremedy/README.md

 5. Locate the APK file
 6. Go to Oculus Quest 2 and unknown source
 7. Play the Apk file

+Method 2
+1. Install Unity and set the version 2021.3.4f1
+2. Download zip file or close repository from this repository
+3. Go to Oculus Quest 2 menu and connect oclus link or Air link
+4. Click HomeScene in the Asset -> Scenes folder under Project
+5. press play button on Unity
+6. Should be able to play the game on the Oculus Quest 2

 ## Inspiration